Medically reviewed by Drugs.com. Last updated on Nov 12, 2020.

 - Avoid sexual activity with anyone who has diarrhea or who recently recovered from diarrhea

 Diarrhea and bloody diarrhea can result from a number of diseases.
-Confirming shigellosis involves taking a sample of your stool to be tested in a laboratory for the presence of shigella bacteria or their toxins.
+Confirming shigella infection involves taking a sample of your stool to be tested in a lab for the presence of shigella bacteria or their toxins.

 Shigella infection usually runs its course in five to seven days.
 Replacing lost fluids from diarrhea may be all the treatment you need, particularly if your general health is good and your shigella infection is mild.

-For severe shigella infection, antibiotics may shorten the duration of the illness.
+For severe shigella infection, antibiotics may shorten the length of the illness.
 However, some shigella bacteria have become drug resistant.
-So it's better not to take antibiotics unless your shigella infection is severe.
+So your doctor may not recommend antibiotics unless your shigella infection is severe.

 Antibiotics may also be necessary for infants, older adults and people who have HIV infection, as well as in situations where there's a high risk of spreading the disease.